geekybread/Automated-ML/README.md

 # Basic automated ML pipeline

-- End to End project with deployment on heroku: https://auto-ml-pipeline.herokuapp.com/

 - Used Flask web framework to build the web app.
 ## Description about the project-
 - Built a basic custom preprocessing python script to clean the data.